Synthetic colorant: Azo-dyes from coupling reactions 1878 – 1885

-In 1858 Peter Griess passed ‘nitrous fumes’ (N2O3) into a solution of 2-amino-4,6-dinitrophenol (picramic acid) and isolated a product belonging to a new class of compounds: Azo dyes.
+In 1858 Peter Griess passed ‘nitrous fumes’ (N2O3) into a solution of picramic acid (2-amino-4,6-dinitrophenol) and isolated a product belonging to a new class of compounds: azo dyes.
 Later, a new class of azo dyes that were based on "coupling" reactions entered the market.
 The new azo dyes were easy to make and assumed a vast variety of incredibly intense colors based on the chosen precursors.
-The chemists Z. Roussin, H. Caro, O. Witt, and P. Griess all put azo dyes on the market, and attempted to keep the syntheses as industrial secrets, Hoffman, however, determined the structure of their dyes and published his findings.
+The chemists Z. Roussin, Heinrich Caro, O. Witt, and P. Griess all put azo dyes on the market, and attempted to keep the syntheses as industrial secrets, Hoffman, however, determined the structure of their dyes and published his findings.

 This caused another rapid expansion, particularly in Germany.
 Between 1877 and 1887, 130 German patents for azo dyes were filed and 105 new dyes made it to market.
 It also lead to a difference in how chemical companies interacted with consumers.
 German dye firms developed in-house marketing and distribution capabilities coordinated directly with their research and development departments.
 Paul Schützenberger, in response to what he had seen at the 1878 Universal Exposition commented, "The abundance, the variety of combinations is such that we do not know whether to be more amazed by their multiplicity or by the imagination required to name them.
 Indeed, it is by the thousands that dyers create, every season, new colors for their sample cards."
 Professional societies based on the synthetic dye industries began to form.
 By the First World War, the largest number of dyes sold in the market fell into the class of azo dyes.
 1885, an azo-naphthol, Para-red, became the first water-insoluble organic pigment not containing acidic or basic groups.